Pasanpr/dotfiles/README.md

 #### iTerm

-The Afterglow theme is installed in `~/Customizations/themes`.
+The ayu theme is installed in `~/Customizations/themes`.
 To install:

 - iTerm2 > Preferences > Profiles > Colors Tab
 - Click Load Presets
 - Click Import
-- Select the iterm/Afterglow.itermcolors file
+- Select the iterm/ayu-mirage.itermcolors file
-- Select the Afterglow from Load Presets
+- Select the ayu-mirage from Load Presets